 - Two male Bettas should never be put in the same tank together.

-Lastly, if you’re looking for more options, some of the best tank companions for Betta fish aren’t even fish.
+Lastly, if you’re looking for more options, some of the best Betta tank mates aren’t even fish.
 Freshwater snails and ghost shrimp, for example, won’t raise the ire of your Betta, and they’ll also do double duty by keeping the tank clean.